intel/intel-extension-for-pytorch/examples/gpu/inference/python/llm/README.md

 ## Supported Platforms

-\* Intel® Data Center GPU Max Series (1550/1100) and Optimized on Intel® Arc™ A-Series Graphics (A770) : support all the models in the model list above<br />
+\* Intel® Data Center GPU Max Series (1550/1100) and Optimized on Intel® Arc™ A-Series Graphics (A770) : support all the models in the model list above.<br />

 ## Environment Setup

-Note: The instructions in this section will setup an environment with a latest source build of IPEX on `release/xpu/2.1.30` branch.

 ### [Recommended] Docker-based environment setup with prebuilt wheels